-Daisy is well known around the Cancer Therapy & Research Center.
+Daisy is well known around the UT Health San Antonio MD Anderson Cancer Center.
 Patients call her by her first name.
 Their faces beam when she enters a room.
 But you won’t find her name on the center’s employee directory.

 Daisy is a four-year old dog.
 To be precise, she is a Cockalier, a designer breed that is part Cocker Spaniel and part King Charles Spaniel.
-Daisy and her owner, Linda Luttbeg, are regular volunteers at the CTRC.
+Daisy and her owner, Linda Luttbeg, are regular volunteers at the Cancer Center.

 They often encounter patients in the radiation waiting area, the chemotherapy room or the lounges.
 Their appearance often brightens the faces of those waiting for treatment.

 “I usually ask them if they would like to pet Daisy,” Linda says.
 “Most do, and they will pet, hug or cuddle her.
 Patients love her.”

 The feeling is mutual for Daisy.
 Her repertoire includes a few tricks, like giving a high-five with her paw or doing puppy push-ups to the delight of patients.